yu-lab-vt/SynQuant/README.md

 # Updates
+Version 1.2.8 [7/30/2020]
+* Fixed the bug that SynQuant can’t get any result when the input images don’t contain any noise.

 Version 1.2.7 [7/3/2020]
 * When users open SynQuant without any valid image, it  will give users a notification..